 - Add chicken and stir fry for about 2 minutes more.

-- Stir in the vinegar and salt and stir-fry for 30 seconds more.
+- Stir in the coconut aminos (or soy sauce) and salt and stir-fry for 30 seconds more.

 Get Recipes Delivered Weekly